jianann92/data_science_projects/Glassdoor_Interview_Sentiment_Analysis/README.md

 ---

 **Exploratory Data Analysis**
+Scrapped glassdoor website interview reviews with python, selenium and headless chrome.
+Scraped the offer result, interview difficulty, interview review, interview questions and interview experience (label)
 # ![](./images/glassdoor_webscrape.png)
+Looking at the distribution of reviews, Amazon has the highest number of reviews from candidates.
+As we look into the types rating for interview experience of each company, we notice that most interview experiences are positive.
 # ![](./images/interview_exp_diff_companies.png)
+As expected, when someone was offered and accepted it, most likely the interview experience was good and hence a high proportion of positive experience is seen under accepted offer.
+Interestingly enough, despite no offer or declined offer, both outcomes has high positive experience over negative and neutral experience.
+Next, we visualize the difficulty of the interview with respect to the different kind of interview experience.
+Even for a difficult interview, the number of positive interview experience remains high for these companies.
+This means we the interview experience can also be positive if one was not offered the job or if one rejected an offer.
 # ![](./images/exp_outcome.png)
 # ![](./images/exp_difficulty.png)
+When analysing interview review, we count the length of each reviews and found out that both negative and positive reviews have around the same distribution shape where most of reviews in both classes are around 200 words.
+That is where you see the peak of both histograms.
+The reason why the count of negative class is much lower is due to the highly imbalaced class.
 # ![](./images/histogram_word_county.png)
+Looking at the heatmap, the feature with the highest correlation with interview experience is 'offer'.
+However the value is not strong and we will proceed to analyse each review to find out more about what gives a positive interview experience and what gives a negative one.Looking at the heatmap, the feature with the highest correlation with interview experience is 'offer'.
+However the value is not strong and we will proceed to analyse each review to find out more about what gives a positive interview experience and what gives a negative one.
 # ![](./images/heatmap_correlation.png)
+ - Subjective sentences generally refer to personal opinion, emotion or judgment whereas objective refers to factual information.
+ - Polarity is float which lies in the range of [-1,1] where 1 means positive statement and -1 means a negative statement
 # ![](./images/textblob_sentiments.png)
+**Word cloud of negative review based on Term frequency - inverse document frequency**
 # ![](./images/negative_wordcloud.png)
+**Word cloud of positivereview based on Term frequency - inverse document frequency**
 # ![](./images/positive_wordcloud.png)

 **Model Execution**